introsde-healthbuddy/documentation/README.md

 # HealthBuddy - IntroSDE Final Project

-This project was developed as the final project for the course Introduction to Service Design and Engineering of University of Trento, trento, Italy.
+This project was developed as the final project for the course Introduction to Service Design and Engineering of University of Trento, Italy.

 ## Description